-Extra Firm Cover – I tested the Plank with the optional cooling panel that uses phase change material in the Plank’s cover is cool to the touch and helps dissipate body heat.
-It’s a nice addition for those that sleep a bit hot but does add between $200 and $250 to the price of the Plank.
+Extra Firm Cover – I tested the Plank with the optional cooling top panel that uses phase change material.
+This material is cool to the touch and helps dissipate body heat.
+It’s a nice addition for those that sleep a bit hot but does add between $100 and $150 to the price of the Plank.
 PCM does have a slick feel that may cause your sheets to slide a bit, which some sleepers complain about.
-Additionally, the cover is quilted with 1.5” of foam, which provides a little bit of pressure relief before hitting the extra firm support layer.
+Additionally, the cover is quilted with 1.5 inches of foam, which provides a little bit of pressure relief before hitting the extra firm support layer.

-Extra Firm Support – Up next, you’ll find 7” of high-density poly foam, which has a quick response to pressure intended to provide instant, firm support.
+Extra Firm Support Layer– Up next, you’ll find 7 inches of high-density base foam, which has a quick response to pressure intended to provide instant, firm support.
 The Plank is unique in using HD poly foam in a top layer as it’s usually found farther down in a bed, providing shape and support through a softer support layer.
 However, the Plank is meant to give ultra firm support, so this build actually gave us exactly what I expected.
 Strict back and stomach sleepers who need more support for spinal alignment should find a good night’s sleep here.

-Firm Support – Below the beefy support layer, you’ll land on 2” of Titanflex foam (a latex alternative) known for sleeping cool and providing a quick response to pressure.
+Firm Comfort Layer – Below the beefy support layer, you’ll land on 2 inches of TitanFlex foam (a latex alternative) known for sleeping cool and providing a quick response to pressure.
 It was not as firm as the HD poly foam, so you’ll likely get a bit of sinkage when flipping the mattress on its firm side.
-(This was a non-factor on the extra firm side, because the 7” of HD poly foam was all I felt.)
+(This was a non-factor on the extra firm side, because the 7 inches of HD poly foam was all I felt.)
 Regardless of which side the Plank was on, I didn’t feel stuck in the mattress, nor did the Plank lose any of its mobility.